TheBatmanofButler/MapMaker-public/README.md

 If the results from geocoding are unsatisfactory (generally when the target is not well known), the user is prompted to manually input coordinates for the target

 ### Efficient algorithm for feature placement
-- The most challenging technical problem in this project was developing an efficient algorithm to place multiple labels, markers, and connectors on the base maps without creating overlap between any map features
+- The most challenging technical problem in this project was developing an efficient algorithm to place multiple labels, markers, and connectors on the base maps without creating overlap between any map features (See [Automatic label placement](https://en.wikipedia.org/wiki/Automatic_label_placement))
-- The algorithm iterates outward from the epicenter of each feature and checks if the bounding boxes of the label and its connectors overlap with those of any other features
+- The greedy algorithm iterates outward from the geographic coordinates of each feature and checks if the bounding boxes of the label and its connectors overlap with those of any other features.

 ## How to use